-- Pour the confectioners’ sugar into the warm syrup in the bowl, then add the vanilla extract.
+- Stir in the confectioners' sugar into the saucepan, then add the vanilla extract.
 Whisk until everything is thoroughly combined.
-You need to work fast here; the frosting stiffens up quickly as it cools.
+The frosting can set quickly, so be sure to stir quickly!

 - Pour the warm frosting onto the cake(s), spreading it over the entire surface.

 - Storage: This cake will last several days at room temperature, just make sure to properly cover the cake.
 Or you can store in the fridge, but it might dry it out a bit.